Dashboard Member settings

 What is an easement?

-An easement is a right to cross or otherwise use someone else's land for a specified purpose, for example, to:
+Easements are normally positive.
+This means that the owner of the dominant land has the right to use the servient land in some way.
+This is normally a right to cross or otherwise use someone else's land for a specified purpose.
+For example, to:

 • lay electricity or telephone cables

-• walk or drive across the land to get access to other land
+• walk or drive across the land to access other land

-Easements can also prohibit the owner of the land from using their land in certain ways which could interfere with the rights of neighbours - for example by building tall structures which would reduce light in adjoining properties.
+However, easements can also be negative.
+Negative easements prevent something from being done to the servient land and give the owner of the dominant land the right to gain something from the servient land.
+In other words, negative easements can prohibit the owner of the servient land from using their land in certain ways that could interfere with the rights of neighbours.
+For example, they could prohibit the servient land’s owner from building tall structures that would reduce light in adjoining properties.

 Express grant